fastrgv/RufasSok/README.md

 ----------------------------------------------
 ## Embedded Autosolver Function
-Three autosolvers are now embedded within this application so that pressing the (=)-key or (,)-key at any time initiates an attempt to solve the present state of the current puzzle within a limited amount of time.
+Three autosolvers are now embedded within this application so that pressing the (=)-key or (,)-key or (.)-key at any time initiates an attempt to solve the present state of the current puzzle within a limited amount of time.
 If successful then you will see an onscreen prompt to continue to press the same key to single-step toward the solution.
 Otherwise you will see no such prompt.
-These two embedded solvers are good for small and dense layouts;  but not so good at large, sparse puzzles.
+These three embedded solvers are good for small and dense layouts;  but not so good at large, sparse puzzles.

-Similarly, the 3rd alternate solver [hbox4] is initiated with the (.)-key.
+The 3rd alternate solver [hbox4] is initiated with the (.)-key.
 It is the most capable embedded solver.

+Note: all 3 solvers can fail if the puzzle is too large (256 or more valid puzzle positions).

 Thus, you can give yourself a headstart toward a correct solution by limited use of this feature.
 Once you think you can solve it yourself, stop using the solver and proceed manually.
 This really helps when you cannot see what your next move should be.